filmhubhq/filmhubhq.github.io/_terms.md

 4. WARRANTIES; REPRESENTATIONS; INDEMNITIES.

     1. You warrant and represent that:

-        a.
-You have the full right, power, and authority to enter into this Agreement and grant the rights granted herein.
+        1. You have the full right, power, and authority to enter into this Agreement and grant the rights granted herein.
 If you are an individual, you are at least eighteen (18) years of age.
 If you are a business entity, you are duly formed udner the laws in the jurisdication in which you were formed and that any person utilizing the Site does so with the full power and authority to bind said business entity;

-        b.
-Neither the Content nor any of its components, nor any other materials or any elements or parts thereof or other materials to be delivered to Filmhub hereunder, nor any use thereof by Filmhub, nor the exploitation by Filmhub of any of its rights hereunder, shall violate or infringe upon the copyright, literary, privacy, publicity, trademark, service mark or any other personal or property right of any Person, nor shall same constitute a libel or defamation of any Person whatsoever;
+        1. Neither the Content nor any of its components, nor any other materials or any elements or parts thereof or other materials to be delivered to Filmhub hereunder, nor any use thereof by Filmhub, nor the exploitation by Filmhub of any of its rights hereunder, shall violate or infringe upon the copyright, literary, privacy, publicity, trademark, service mark or any other personal or property right of any Person, nor shall same constitute a libel or defamation of any Person whatsoever;

-        c.
-There are not now and during the Term there shall be no liens, claims, encumbrances, legal proceedings, restrictions, agreements or understandings which might conflict or interfere with, limit, derogate from, or are inconsistent with or otherwise affect any of the provisions of this Agreement, any of your representations and warranties contained herein or the enjoyment by Filmhub of any rights granted to Filmhub hereunder, including, without limitation the right to distribute Content and exploit the other rights granted herein.
+        1. There are not now and during the Term there shall be no liens, claims, encumbrances, legal proceedings, restrictions, agreements or understandings which might conflict or interfere with, limit, derogate from, or are inconsistent with or otherwise affect any of the provisions of this Agreement, any of your representations and warranties contained herein or the enjoyment by Filmhub of any rights granted to Filmhub hereunder, including, without limitation the right to distribute Content and exploit the other rights granted herein.

-        d.
-You are the sole and exclusive owner of the Content and all rights granted hereunder in and to the Content and all literary, dramatic and musical material contained therein and you have obtained all licenses and permissions as may be required for the full and unlimited exercise and enjoyment by Filmhub of all of the rights granted to Filmhub.
+        1. You are the sole and exclusive owner of the Content and all rights granted hereunder in and to the Content and all literary, dramatic and musical material contained therein and you have obtained all licenses and permissions as may be required for the full and unlimited exercise and enjoyment by Filmhub of all of the rights granted to Filmhub.
 You will, on request, supply to Filmhub all chain-of-title documents regarding literary, dramatic and musical material, and any other material contained in the Content.
 It is expressly understood and agreed that the review by Company of the said documents supplied by you shall in no way limit the warranties contained in this clause.

-        e.
-Unless you otherwise notify Filmhub in writing in advance, all persons and entities connected with the production of the Content, and all other persons and entities whose names, voices, photographs, likenesses, works, services and materials have been used in the Content or its exploitation, have authorized the use of their names, voices, photographs, likenesses, performances, and biographical data in connection with the advertising, promotion, trade and other exploitation of the Content and the rights herein granted to Filmhub in connection therewith.
+        1. Unless you otherwise notify Filmhub in writing in advance, all persons and entities connected with the production of the Content, and all other persons and entities whose names, voices, photographs, likenesses, works, services and materials have been used in the Content or its exploitation, have authorized the use of their names, voices, photographs, likenesses, performances, and biographical data in connection with the advertising, promotion, trade and other exploitation of the Content and the rights herein granted to Filmhub in connection therewith.

-        f.
-All obligations with respect to the Content, and its production, distribution and exploitation, including but not limited to all salaries, royalties, license fees, service charges, laboratory charges and the like, shall have been or will be fully paid by you.
+        1. All obligations with respect to the Content, and its production, distribution and exploitation, including but not limited to all salaries, royalties, license fees, service charges, laboratory charges and the like, shall have been or will be fully paid by you.
 Except for amounts payable to you hereunder, Filmhub shall have no obligation for past, current or future salaries, royalties, residuals,deferments, license fees, service charges, laboratory charges or similar payments.
 All fees, payments, costs and charges, including, without limitation, all fees, payments, costs, charges or payments to any producer, director, writer, actor, composer, musician or any other Person who performed services or furnished material in connection with the Content, and/or to any guild, union, performing rights society, publisher or owner of master recordings arising by reason of the exercise by Filmhub of any of the rights granted to it hereunder shall be your responsibility and shall, under no circumstances, be the responsibility of Filmhub.
 If Filmhub, in its sole discretion, pays any amounts pursuant to this paragraph, then without limiting Filmhub's other rights and remedies, such amounts shall be deemed advances, and may be deducted from all monies otherwise payable to you hereunder.

-        g.
-All necessary synchronization, public performance and other licenses for the use of any musical compositions throughout the Territory for the Content and the exploitation by Filmhub of its other rights herein have been obtained from the copyright owners.
+        1. All necessary synchronization, public performance and other licenses for the use of any musical compositions throughout the Territory for the Content and the exploitation by Filmhub of its other rights herein have been obtained from the copyright owners.
 All monies payable under such licenses or otherwise by reason of such uses have been or will be paid by you.

-        h.
-In the production of the Content, all laws, statutes, ordinances, rules and regulations of each country, state, city or other political entity having jurisdiction have been or shall be satisfied, as well as rules, regulations and requirements of any union or guild having jurisdiction.
+        1. In the production of the Content, all laws, statutes, ordinances, rules and regulations of each country, state, city or other political entity having jurisdiction have been or shall be satisfied, as well as rules, regulations and requirements of any union or guild having jurisdiction.

-        i.
-The Content (including all elements thereof) is not in the public domain, and the Content has been validly registered for copyright.
+        1. The Content (including all elements thereof) is not in the public domain, and the Content has been validly registered for copyright.
 The Content as delivered will contain all proper copyright notices required or permitted for protection of the Content under the U.S. Copyright Act and the Universal Copyright Convention.

-        j.
-The credit lists and other materials delivered to Filmhub under this Agreement will be complete and accurate.
+        1. The credit lists and other materials delivered to Filmhub under this Agreement will be complete and accurate.
 Further, Filmhub will incur no liabilities to any third parties arising out of its compliance with such lists and use of such materials as delivered, which use is consistent with the provisions of this Agreement and materials supplied by you;

-        k.
-You have complied and will comply with 18 U.S.C. §§ 2257 and 2257A regarding minors and the depiction of sexually explicit conduct, if any, in the Content, including, without limitation, the collection and maintenance of individually identifiable information regarding all performers as required.
+        1. You have complied and will comply with 18 U.S.C. §§ 2257 and 2257A regarding minors and the depiction of sexually explicit conduct, if any, in the Content, including, without limitation, the collection and maintenance of individually identifiable information regarding all performers as required.

     2. You shall defend and indemnify Filmhub and Channels and any of their affiliates (including any directors, members, officers, employees and other representatives) and hold them harmless against any third party claims or expenses and losses resulting from breach or a claim which, if true, would constitute a breach of the foregoing warranties and the Terms of Service, including reasonable attorneys' fees and expenses.

     3. Filmhub shall give you prompt notice of any claim that is subject to the foregoing indemnification obligation and you shall defend Filmhub at your expense with counsel approved by Filmhub, which approval shall not be unreasonably withheld.
 In the event you fail to retain approved counsel, Filmhub may, if it so elects, defend itself at your cost and expense and you agree that Filmhub may require your participation in such defense as a third party or otherwise and you hereby waive any objection or claim to compensation in respect of same.
 If a claim is made Filmhub shall have the right, in its sole discretion, to remove or disable access to the Content and/or any associated materials that are the subject of such claim, and/or to withhold payment of any monies due hereunder in an amount reasonably related to the claim and potential expenses.
 Any settlement of any claim shall be subject to Filmhub's prior written approval.

 5. TERM.